JoeyRudd/JoeyRudd/README.md

 ---

 ## Projects

+### AI Fitness Coaching App (hypertrofit)
+- Full-stack web app built with Vue 3 and FastAPI for personalized nutrition and hypertrophy coaching.
+- Implemented a Retrieval-Augmented Generation pipeline with scikit-learn and Gemini to improve AI accuracy.
+- Deployed with frontend on Netlify and backend on Railway.

 ### Adventures of Croak (Godot 2D Platformer)
 - Developed a 2D platformer in Godot with custom movement mechanics such as wall-jump, slide, and double jump.
 - Implemented enemy AI, collectibles, HUD, menus, and particle effects.
 - Designed and playtested levels for balanced difficulty and accessibility.

-### AI Fitness Coaching App
-- Full-stack web app built with Vue 3 and FastAPI for personalized nutrition and hypertrophy coaching.
-- Implemented a Retrieval-Augmented Generation pipeline with scikit-learn and Gemini to improve AI accuracy.
-- Deployed with frontend on Netlify and backend on Railway.

 ---